 You can also proactively improve the pH of your mouth by chewing gum containing xylitol.
 In addition to killing bacteria known to cause cavities, xylitol gum will also produce non-acidic saliva that can restore a neutral pH to your mouth.
 Neutral and alkaline toothpaste and mouth rinses are also an important part of the solution!

 A holistic dentist believes that your mouth is connected to the rest of your body and focuses on helping you improve your wellness through smart dental and lifestyle choices.
-Call (727) 888-6523 to make an appointment at Natural and Cosmetic Dentistry in Clearwater, Florida to restore your mouth to better health with the help of Dr. Carlson and Dr. Gilton.
+Call 727-888-6523 to make an appointment at Natural and Cosmetic Dentistry in Clearwater, Florida to restore your mouth to better health with the help of Dr. Beata A. Carlson and Associates.